dcrommie/walbrook/education/understanding-money-market-instruments.md

 ### Advantages

-* Returns are not typically closely correlated with traditional asset classes, providing a diversification benefit to portfolios
+* *Returns are not typically closely correlated with traditional asset classes, providing a diversification benefit to portfolios*
-* May allow for participation in markets that are difficult to access via traditional financial instruments.
+* *May allow for participation in markets that are difficult to access via traditional financial instruments.*

+  Higher returns than a savings account

+  Liquidity – depending on the time frame chosen, money can be withdrawn quickly.

+  Less volatile than alternative short-term investments.

+  Low default risk (depending on the counterparty even guaranteed investments).

+  Access to short-term interest rates

+  Low fees and taxes

 ### Disadvantages

-* Typically no secondary market, and where a secondary market exists there is low liquidity and wide spreads
+* *Typically no secondary market, and where a secondary market exists there is low liquidity and wide spreads*
-* Investment in a Fund or Fund or Funds may be required before investments or funds have been identified
+* *Investment in a Fund or Fund or Funds may be required before investments or funds have been identified*
-* Capital calls and other cash flows are not determinable before investment is made
+* *Capital calls and other cash flows are not determinable before investment is made*

+  * Minimum investment volumes apply: usually CHF 250,000 for call deposits, and CHF 100,000 for time deposits.
+    Less returns compared to riskier/more volatile short-term investment instruments.
+    Interest rate risk on roll-over
+    Inflation risk: as rates are usually low the return can be diminished by inflation.
+    Account minimums usually apply
+    Credit risk: risk of the bank holding the deposit becoming insolvent.

 ## Risks